Southwestern Energy: Strong Company But Takeaway Headaches Remain

 Balance sheet engineering pans out favorably

 With $1.889 billion in current assets (mostly cash), $649 million in current liabilities, and a revised revolving credit facility, Southwestern has proven that its efforts to protect its financial position have been effective.
-While Southwestern Energy does have $4.651 billion in long term debt, only $317 million maturities in 2017 and (primarily) 2018.
+While Southwestern Energy does have $4.651 billion in long-term debt, only $317 million matures in 2017 and (primarily) 2018.

 This was made possible by a secondary offering and a tender offering for its debt in the middle of 2016, which materially enhanced its balance sheet.
 Southwestern was also able to change its revolving credit line from a $2 billion unsecured line that matured in December 2018 to a secured $743 million credit line due December 14, 2020 ($66 million of its previous credit facility remains until 2018), along with a $1.191 billion term loan (also due December 14, 2020).